Epicguru/InGameWiki/NugetDoc.md

             // Create and register a new wiki. var wiki = ModWiki.Create(myMod);

+            // Check if wiki creation was successful.
+If not, exit from the method. if(wiki == null)
+                return;

             // Change some wiki properties.
             wiki.WikiTitle = "MyMod: My wiki";